buddypress/buddypress/readme.txt

 === Plugin Name ===
 Contributors: apeatling
-Tags: wpmu, buddypress, social, networking, profiles, messaging, friends, groups, forums, activity Requires at least: WordPress MU 2.8.4
+Tags: buddypress, wpmu, social networking, activity, profiles, messaging, friends, groups, forums, microblogging Requires at least: WordPress 2.9
-Tested up to: WordPress MU 2.8.4
+Tested up to: WordPress 2.9
-Stable tag: 1.1.2
+Stable tag: 1.1.3

-BuddyPress is a suite of WordPress MU social networking plugins and themes.

 == Description ==

-BuddyPress will extend WordPress MU and bring social networking features to a new or existing installation.

-BuddyPress is a suite of WordPress plugins and themes, each adding a distinct new feature.
-BuddyPress contains all the features you'd expect from WordPress but aims to let members socially interact.

-All BuddyPress plugins can be themed to match your own style, in just the same way as a WordPress blog.
-The BuddyPress plugins are bundled with a default theme to get you going out of the box.
+BuddyPress is designed to extend WordPress and bring along a whole host of new social features.
+BuddyPress will let users register on your site and start creating profiles, posting messages, making connections, creating and interacting in groups and much more.
+If you're looking to use WordPress to build a niche community or communication tool then BuddyPress will enable that with a click of a button.

+<h4>Try the Demo</h4>

+If you're interested in seeing what a default installation of BuddyPress has to offer, try out the BuddyPress test drive!
+This site is a community of BuddyPress users looking to try out and discuss the latest features of BuddyPress.

+<a href="http://testbp.org/">BuddyPress Test Drive</a>

+<h4>Who's Using BuddyPress?</h4>

+More and more WordPress with BuddyPress powered sites are popping up.
+You can take a look at some of the best sites on the <a href="http://wordpress.org/showcase/flavor/buddypress/">BuddyPress section of the WordPress showcase site</a>.

 == Installation ==

-BuddyPress requires WordPress MU, it will not work on a single install of WordPress (yet).

---- Plugins: ---

-1. Upload everything into the "/wp-content/plugins/buddypress/" directory of your installation.
+You can download and install BuddyPress using the built in WordPress plugin installer.
+If you download BuddyPress manually, make sure it is uploaded to "/wp-content/plugins/buddypress/".

-2. Activate BuddyPress in the "Plugins" admin panel using the "Activate Site Wide" or "Activate" link (both work).
+Activate BuddyPress in the "Plugins" admin panel using the "Activate" link.

---- Themes: ---

-1. Move "/wp-content/plugins/buddypress/bp-themes/bp-sn-parent" and
-   "/wp-content/plugins/buddypress/bp-themes/bp-default" to "/wp-content/themes/"

-You must then login as an admin and head to the "Site Admin > Themes" directory and activate the default BuddyPress theme (bp-default).

-Next, you will want to head to the "Appearance" menu and activate the BuddyPress default theme for the root blog of your WordPress MU installation.

---- Upgrading from an earlier version: ---

-1. Backup!

-2. Overwrite the /plugins/buddypress/ directory with the latest version.

-3. If you are using the default theme, move the themes in "wp-content/plugins/buddypress/bp-themes/" to "wp-content/themes" and overwrite any existing themes.

-4. VERY IMPORTANT: If you are no longer using the old two-theme system from BuddyPress 1.0, please make sure to delete your /wp-content/bp-themes/ folder to activate the new one-theme setup.
+You will need to enable permalink support in your WordPress installation for BuddyPress pages to function correctly.
+You can set this up using the "Settings > Permalinks" menu in your WordPress admin area.

+Finally, you will need to activate a BuddyPress compatible theme.
+Two BuddyPress themes are bundled with the plugin, you can activate these using the "Appearance > Themes" menu in your WordPress admin area.
+To install other BuddyPress compatible themes, use the "Appearance > Add New Themes" menu and select the "buddypress" checkbox before hitting the "Find Themes" button.

 --- Forums Support ---

+BuddyPress also includes support for discussion forums.
+Each group created on your site can have its own discussion forum.
-To enable forums please log in and head to "BuddyPress > Forums Setup" in the admin area.
+If you'd like to enable this feature please use the "BuddyPress > Forums Setup" menu in your WordPress admin area and follow the on screen instructions.

 == Frequently Asked Questions ==

-= Will this work on standard WordPress? =
+= Will this work on standard WordPress and WordPress MU? =

-No, this will only work on WordPress MU for the time being, but watch this space.
+Yes!
+BuddyPress will run on both versions of WordPress.
+If you are using WordPress MU then BuddyPress will support the global tracking of blogs, posts and comments.

 = Where can I get support? =

-The support forums can be found here: http://buddypress.org/forums
+The support forums can be found here: http://buddypress.org/forums/

 = Where can I find documentation? =